Heritage sites

 Kempton Steam Museum

 All aboard!
-The Sir William Prescott is the world’s largest fully operational triple expansion steam engine.
-Back in the day, it ran 24/7 but it’s now taking a well-earned rest in the Kempton Steam Museum at our decommissioned Kempton Pumping station.
-You can explore this awe-inspiring engine and more or jump aboard for a ride on one of our Steaming Weekends.
-We also have events with classic cars, model boats, steam rollers and arts and crafts.
+The Sir William Prescott is the world’s largest triple expansion steam engine.
+It used to run 24/7 but it’s now taking a well-earned rest in the Kempton Steam Museum.
+This is located at our decommissioned Kempton pumping station.

 Hampton to Kempton Waterworks Railway

-It’s just a hop next door from the Kempton Steam Museum – so you can continue your day with a ride on our narrow-gauge railway around the Hanworth loop.
-This track played an important role by supplying clean drinking water to London in the early 1900s and it’s a fascinating and fun ride for train lovers of all ages.
+This track played an important role, supplying clean water to London in the 1900s.
+It’s a fascinating and fun ride for train lovers of all ages.

 London Museum of Water and Steam